getaseww/test-project/README.md

-# HOW TO ISTALL EMPLOYEE MANAGMENT SYSTEM
+# HOW TO INSTALL IN YOUR MACHINE

 Clone this repository from GitHub using the command below
 ### git clone https://github.com/getaseww/test-project.git